okinawarb/fbevent-creator/README.md

 How to use
 ----------
-1. $ gem install koala
+1. Install koala: `gem install koala`
-2. Set your Facebook info, such as Client ID and Access Token, to 'config.json'.
+2. Set your Facebook info, such as Client ID and Access Token, to `config.json`.
-3. Check if your info is correctly set by typing: "$ ruby test.rb"
+3. Check if your info is correctly set by typing: `ruby test.rb`
-4. Now you can run the following command: "$ ruby fbevent-creator.rb"
+4. Now you can run the following command: `ruby fbevent-creator.rb`
-5. (Option) If you run the command via 'cron', you can periodically create Facebook event.
+5. (Option) If you run the command via `cron`, you can periodically create Facebook event.

 Developers